armiiller/armiiller/projects.md

 | [PagerTree](https://pagertree.com) | Active | $300k+ | 2016 - Current | On-Call.
 Simplified.
 PagerTree empowers teams to share on-call responsibility and respond faster when incidents occur. |

 \* PagerTree was the only consumer of this app.

+# Libraries
+Other smaller items I've worked on that are valuable.

+- [Deferred Request](https://github.com/armiiller/deferred_request) - A Ruby library for queuing requests to be processed later.
+Helpful when injesting large amounts of requests.
+Helps reduce the chance for DDoS.